euphoric7807/WebGL-Triangle/readme.txt

 Created and tested on Windows 11 using a Chrome, Firefox, Edge, Brave

+Created for the Foundations of Computer Graphics course of the University of Vienna

 #Administrative - Book citation
 "Image-space algorithms works as part of the projection process and seek to determine the relationship among object points on each